Katherine Gressel

 Q: Where are you based geographically?
 Are you willing to travel to paint an event in a different city?

 Q: What if my event has already passed?
-Can I still get a painting from photos
+Can I still get a painting from photos?

 A: I am happy to create a customized painting for you based on photo or video documentation of your event.
 This also allows me the flexibility to not just copy directly from one photograph, but collage multiple memories from your event, and even other times in your life, into the same painting, similar to the fine art paintings I create from photo references.
-(See the "Paintings" section of my portfolio on this website)

 Q: Can you do more than one painting at the same event?